MarkMichon1/BitGlitter-Python/README.md

 only, not directories.
 Files can either be a supported video format (.avi, .flv, .mov, .mp4, .wmv) or a support image format (.bmp, .jpg, .png).

-`output_path=False` Is where you can set where files will be written as they become available through decoding.
+`output_directory=False` Is where you can set where files will be written as they become available through decoding.
   It's 'set and forget', so if you are loading images this argument only has to be used once, and the folder path will stick with that stream.
 This argument requires a string of a folder path that already exists.